fbpx

 How to prevent injection:

-• Use LIMIT and other SQL constraints inside queries to avoid massive data exposure in a SQL injection.
+• Use constraints like LIMIT within SQL queries to prevent colossal data exposure during a SQL injection.

 Why these 200 tech companies & startups outsource to Ukraine